- What is a transcript?

 - whether you require a standard or urgent service;

-- if your transcript is to be mailed, state whether you require standard postage, Express Post or Registered Mail.
+- if your transcript is to be mailed, state whether you require standard postage, a courier service or Registered Mail.

-3. After placing the order, pay for your transcript(s) at the Cashiers Office in the Registry Building:
+3. After placing the order, pay for your transcript(s) at the Cashiers Office in the Union Building:

 - by phone on (08) 8201 3146 using a credit card (Visa or Mastercard);

-- in person at the Cashiers Office using a credit card (Visa or Mastercard), cash or a cheque/money order made payable to Flinders University; or
+- in person at the Cashiers Office using a credit card (Visa or Mastercard, UnionPay also accepted), cash or a cheque/money order made payable to Flinders University; or

 4. Claim your transcript, either:

 - Collect from Enrolment Services in the Student Centre: